- Computers & Software

-By default, you double click to open file and folder items in Windows, while single clicking only points and selects them.
+By default, you double-click to open items in Windows, while single-clicking only points and selects them.
 Under Click items as follows option you can change the default option to allow you click items only once to open them.
-To do this, click inside the first radio button Single click to open an item (point to select).
+To do this, click on the first radio button Single-click to open an item (point to select).

 Beware you will clatter your desktop with files and folders if you become clumsy with your clicking.
 Only hover or point over items to avoid this mess.

 You also have two additional tweaks at your disposal to simplify your hovering option.
 You can choose between underlining or not file and folder titles.

 Select Underline icon titles consistent with my browser to have whole titles underlined.

 The second option, Underline item icon title only when I point at them will make the hovering or pointing action easier though.